caio2040/saas-project-g6/README.md

 ### Test Results (Expected Output)

-After running the full suites, you should see all tests passing (green):
+After running the commands above, you should see all tests passing (green):

 ```bash
 bundle exec rspec    # All examples pass